Runtime4642/docker-practices/docker-basics/mdocs/[Lesson Subject 05][Docker Swarm].md

      This node joined a swarm as a worker.
      / # exit
      ```
-  8) Verify 'hellodocker-swar' Swarm Cluster
+  8) Verify 'hellodocker-swarm' Swarm Cluster
      ```bash
      $ docker container exec -it hellodocker-manager sh / # docker node ls